Protect your home from all eventualities with our guide to home insurance in Austria, including contents, building, and liability cover.

 - Applying for home insurance in Austria

-- How to make a home insurance claim in Austria
+- How to make a home contents insurance claim in Austria

-- Making a complaint against an Austrian insurance company
+- Making a complaint about a home insurance company in Austria

 - Holiday home insurance in Austria

 Introduction to home insurance in Austria

 Home insurance in Austria is usually split into two distinct policy types:

 - Homeowners insurance (Eigenheimversicherung) which is building insurance that protects the external property and any internal structures and fittings

 - Household insurance (haushaltversicherung) which is contents insurance protecting movable belongings such as furniture, clothing and personal equipment